Virginia Democrats sue USPS over delayed delivery of election-related material - KTVZ

 Virginia Democrats sue USPS over delayed delivery of election-related material

-The Virginia Democratic Party filed a lawsuit against the US Postal Service on Friday, alleging local branches failed to deliver and process election-related material ahead of its gubernatorial race, thereby “threatening to disenfranchise thousands of Virginia voters.”
+The Virginia Democratic Party filed a lawsuit against the US Postal Service Friday, alleging local branches failed to deliver and process election-related material ahead of its high-stakes gubernatorial race, a claim the government agency has rebutted.

 “And even if a ballot reaches the appropriate election official before the receipt deadline, if the official identifies any issues with it that require remediation before it may be counted, the voter will have run out of time to rectify the problem.”

-Voters across Virginia had until 5 p.m, ET, Friday to request a mail-in ballot to be sent to them, according to the state’s Department of Elections.
+Voters across Virginia had until 5 p.m, ET, Friday to request a mail-in ballot to be sent to them to cast a vote in the November 2 election, according to the state’s Department of Elections.

-The USPS on Saturday morning confirmed receipt of CNN’s request for comment.

 CNN has requested data from the Virginia Department of Elections as well as comment from the Republican Party of Virginia.